python-virtualenvwrapper/virtualenvwrapper/README.rst

 4. Tab completion for commands that take a virtual environment as argument.

+5. User-configurable hooks for all operations.

+6. Plugin system for more creating sharable extensions.

 Rich Leland has created a short `screencast
 <http://mathematism.com/2009/jul/30/presentation-pip-and-virtualenv/>`__
 showing off the features of virtualenvwrapper.